Contact invariants of Q-Gorenstein toric contact manifolds, the Ehrhart polynomial and Chen-Ruan cohomology: Introduction

-Our second main result in this paper shows how the contact Betti numbers of a Gorenstein $(M_D, \xi_D)$ are determined by the Chen-Ruan (orbifold) cohomology of any such quotient $(B_\nu, \omega_\nu)$, once one takes it account its decomposition by twisted sectors and the corresponding degree shifting numbers.
+Our third main result in this paper shows how the contact Betti numbers of a Gorenstein $(M_D, \xi_D)$ are determined by the Chen-Ruan (orbifold) cohomology of any such quotient $(B_\nu, \omega_\nu)$, once one takes into account its decomposition by twisted sectors and the corresponding degree shifting numbers.
 See appendix~\ref{appendix} for details regarding Chen-Ruan cohomology of toric orbifolds, twisted sectors and degree shifting numbers.